 I am a strong advocate of minimizing sensory distractions in the learning environment to maximize student concentration and achievement.
 Applications of this philosophy include the following practices:

 - Numerous opportunities for movement occur throughout the day to support and encourage positive energy flow (example: body breaks are integral to class routines).

-- We use alternate classroom seating as much as possible (specialty chairs, alternate table arrangements, reading area in the back and break out spaces).
+- We use alternate classroom seating as much as possible (specialty chairs, alternate table arrangements, reading areas).

 I believe that within each of us is perfection and that every day is a new day with new opportunities for success.
 Our power is in the “present” moment – why I named this blog PRESENT (the other reason I named it PRESENT is a play on words about attendance importance 🙂).
 I see a big part of my role as teacher is to help students to recognize that perfect part within themselves where anything and everything is possible.